cskonopka/cskonopka/README.md

-Christopher Konopka is a multidisciplinary artist that focuses on the cross section of human-computer interaction, analog video synthesis and experiential development.
-They are passionate about finding new ways to connect computers with people with the goal of psychological research.
-Drawing from his varied skill set, their goal is to develop communication systems that provide insight into individual experiences of the human condition.
+Christopher Konopka is a multidisciplinary technologist specializing in IoT systems, complex systems design, and rapid prototyping.
+With expertise in human-computer interaction and cutting-edge technology integration, they create innovative communication systems that provide deep insights into user behavior and cognitive processes.
+Their work, often developed in 0-1 spaces, has been showcased to dignitaries and C-suite executives worldwide to demonstrate product viability and drive technological innovation.

 :gem:_| create things that don't exist |_:gem: